calendar] [events on request for venues in England in 2016 and 2017]

 These lecture-performances last for 90-95 minutes, including a 15 minute interval at about halfway through

 The lectures in blue have already been launched and so are immediately available.
-Those in black can be made available at a few weeks' notice.
+Those in black can be made available within two months (from October 1st 2017).

 Dante Alighieri throughout 2017